Youth City Council

 Participants will meet with City Councilors and other City officials, tour public facilities, attend public meetings and demonstrate knowledge gained by preparing an agenda and minutes for presentation to City Council.

-We are now accepting applications from rising juniors for the 2017-2018 school year.
+Applications from rising juniors are accepted each summer for the following school year.
+The application deadline for 2017-2018 is now closed.
 The first meeting will be September 19, 2017.